-A motorcycle accident often has more severe injuries than any other vehicle accident.
+A motor vehicle accident often has more severe injuries than any other vehicle accident.
 After you have been involved in a crash on your motorcycle, you might find yourself in an overwhelming situation.
-You are knee deep in medical bills, you are trying to pay for it all, and you are trying to negotiate with insurance companies who don’t seem too eager to give you the money you need.
+You are knee-deep in medical bills, you are trying to pay for it all, and you are trying to negotiate with insurance companies who don’t seem too eager to give you the money you need.

 And on top of all of that – you are trying to recover from your injuries.

-Instead of going through this stressful time alone, you need to consult an injury attorney.
+Instead of going through this stressful time alone, you need to consult a motor vehicle injury attorney.
 An attorney works as your advocate.
 As an advocate, your attorney handles EVERYTHING with the insurance companies and ensures you receive the compensation you need and deserve in order to pay for medical costs, lost wages, and more.

 And while you wait for the consultation with an attorney, you will likely have many questions.
 Some of these questions are best answered by an attorney, while others can be answered here.
 Naturally, you should write down all your concerns so that when you meet with an attorney for a free consultation, you can go over each one.

 As an accident victim, it is only natural to have questions.
 You have been thrown into a situation that is new to you, confusing, and scary.
 Read through some of these frequently asked questions to see if some of your concerns can be put to rest – and save anything unanswered for your consultation.